ArthurZucker/ArthurZucker.github.io/content/posts/MVA/recvis/lesson1/index.md

 ## First derivative :

-For 1D functions : Local extremas in first derivative give the location of the edges, while the height gives its strength.
+For 1D functions : Local extrema in first derivative give the location of the edges, while the height gives its strength.

 For images: partial derivatives are used.